ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 Follow these steps:

-1. Connect the infrared emitter to the 'IR' port on NMP, aim it at the air conditioner, ensuring no obstacles between the emitter and the air conditioner:
+1. Connect the infrared emitter to the 'IR' port on NMP, and aim it at the air conditioner, ensuring no obstacles between the emitter and the air conditioner:

    <img src="./img/IR-Emitter.png" style="zoom: 15%;" />

 2. Log in to Q-NEX Console -> Dashboard -> Devices -> Processor Manager.
-Choose your NMP device, inthe 'IR Control' module, click on the 'Edit' button:
+Choose your NMP device, in the 'IR Control' module, and click on the 'Edit' button:

    <img src="./img/NMP_IR_Settings1.png" style="zoom: 25%;" />